Are The Risks Of Reopening Schools Exaggerated?

 On Oct.
 14, the Infectious Diseases Society of America gave a briefing on safe school reopenings.
 Bottom line?
 "The data so far are not indicating that schools are a superspreader site," said Dr. Preeti Malani, an infectious disease specialist at the University of Michigan's medical school.

 One place in the U.S. where systematic data gathering is happening — Utah — seems to echo the conclusions drawn by the new international studies.
-Utah's state COVID database clearly reports school-associated cases by district.
+Utah's state COVID-19 database clearly reports school-associated cases by district.
 And while coronavirus spread is relatively high in the state, State Superintendent of Public Instruction Sydnee Dickson believes that schools are not, for the most part, driving spread.

 "Where you see cases on the rise in a neighborhood, in a county, we see that tend to be reflected in a school," Dickson said. "[But] we're not seeing spread by virtue of being in school together."